About this course

 The Graduate Certificate stage consists of three modules, Research Methods for Postgraduate Studies, Enterprise Development and Academic essentials.
 It is a preparatory course that will provide you with a solid foundation in the skills needed for progression on to the MSc International Business with Data Analytics stage.
 Students, who successfully complete the Graduate Certificate stage with a minimum overall average mark of 50%, will be in a position to progress directly to the MSc International Business with Data Analytics stage.

-The MSc International Business with Data Analytics consists of eight taught modules, Global Business in Context, International Finance, International Marketing, The Digital Landscape, Data Analytics for International Business, Global Strategy, Applied Research Methods, and International Entrepreneurship, and either a Dissertation or an Applied Research Project.
-Successful completion of the eight taught modules, will allow you to acquire mastery of both the macro and micro contexts of international business with keener focus on e-business and data analytics.
+The MSc International Business with Data Analytics consists of eight taught modules: Global Business in Context, International Finance, Global Marketing & Sales Development, The Digital Landscape, Data Analytics for International Business, Global Strategy Development & Implementation, International Business Research Methods, and International Entrepreneurship, and either a Dissertation or an Applied Research Project.
+Successful completion of the eight taught modules will allow you to acquire mastery of both the macro and micro contexts of international business with a keener focus on e-business and data analytics.

 You will be taught using a wide variety of teaching methods across the modules including lectures and seminars.
 Typically, you will have 12 – 14 hours of contact time per week.
 In addition to your time in class, you will also be expected to engage in approximately 38 hours of self-study time per week.